Get In Shape And Get Your Portfolio Growing With Nautilus

 For readers interested in how I screened for Nautilus it is quite simple.
 I am looking for profitable small-cap companies that are consistently growing revenue.

 I found Nautilus by first screening for companies in the Russell 2000 Consumer Discretionary index.
 This index is a sub-index of the overall Russell 2000 and includes 333 companies.
-I then screened for companies with a 5 year revenue CAGR of more than 5%.
-The U.S. economy is growing at about a 2% rate of GDP growth so I want to find companies growing at more than double that rate.
+I then screened for companies with a 5-year revenue CAGR of more than 5%.
+The U.S. economy is growing at about a 2% rate of GDP growth, so I want to find companies growing at more than double that rate.

 In terms of profitability, I am looking for companies with greater than 10% return on equity.
 I want to see ROE greater than 10% since the weighted cost of capital for a small-cap company is likely around 10%.
 A company earning less than their cost of capital is not adding value to my investment.